atxwang/atxwang.github.io/_posts/ea_essay.md

 everyone has been decrying the death of the humanities since the 80s, and that in itself is an essay post all on its own. the point is that as a result of this decline of humanistic thinking on every level of schooling, more and more very smart people funneled into elite institutions---universities, companies, etc.---

 1) enter university (or even high school!!) with the specific goal of breaking into prestigious, lucrative money-moving careers (ie. quant, IB) that don't do much but passively harm the world
-2) lack and are not given a humanities foundation, which (hot take) teaches important things like ethics,
+2) lack and are not given a humanities foundation, which (hot take) teaches important things like ethics, moral philosophy, historical contextualization for current society, etc.

+given this,

 **80,000 hours and altruistic career options**